 And when we do buy groceries, we often buy pre-packaged, highly processed “food” with a list 10 miles long of unfamiliar ingredients we can’t pronounce.
 Even many processed foods that are marketed as healthy are actually anything but.
 They’re often high in sugar, salt, fat and highly processed ingredients that quite frankly are not fit for human consumption.
 And collectively, we are growing bigger and sicker because of these food trends every day.

 Cooking with these staple foods allows you to take complete control over what you put on your family’s dinner plates.
-You will know exactly what’s in your food and can take control over the amount of sugar, fat and salt in your meals.
+You will know exactly what’s in your food and can take control over the amount of sugar, fat, and salt in your meals.

 Cooking from scratch will also help you to save money in the long run, both on food costs and on potential medical bills that can come from illnesses related to an unhealthy diet.
-Even though it sometimes seems like it costs more up front to eat healthy, you tend to get more meals out of the food that you buy.
+Even though it sometimes seems like it costs more upfront to eat healthily, you tend to get more meals out of the food that you buy.
 If you buy pantry staples like flour and sugar in bulk, buy a little less meat and buy fruits and veggies that are in season, then you can really stretch your grocery budget while also eating healthier.

 Grow, Hunt and Forage Your Own Food